jimivdw/grunt-mutation-testing/README.md

 ##### options.ignore
 _optional_
+Type: `String` or `RegExp` or `[String and/or RegExp]`

+Code that matches with any of the supplied regular expressions will not be mutated in any way.

+##### options.ignoreReplacement
+_optional_
-Type: `RegExp` or `[RegExp]`
+Type: `String` or `RegExp` or `[String and/or RegExp]`

-Mutated code which matches this option is ignored.
+Mutation replacements that match with any of the supplied regular expressions will not be introduced.

 ##### options.excludeMutations
 _optional_
 Type: `Object`

-A set indicating if a mutation should be excluded.
+A set of properties, indicating whether certain mutations should be excluded for all files.
+See below for a list of available mutations.

 ##### options.mutateProductionCode
+_optional_
 Type: `Boolean`
-Default value: false
+Default: `false`

 When true, code is not copied to a temporary directory and mutated there, but instead the original production code is mutated, which can speed up your tests.

 _Be careful when using this option_, as, in case the mutation process does not exit correctly, your code will be left mutated.

 ##### options.test
+_optional_
 Type: `String` or `Function`
-Default value: No Default value

 This test is executed for every Mutation.
-If it succeeds, this mutation is reported.
+If it passes, this mutation is reported as 'survived'.

 ### Usage Examples